Arizona State Bird

 Unfortunately, the population of the Arizona State bird has declined.
 Large-scale development throughout the Southwest has caused declines in cactus wren populations.
 While they are harder to find, they are still a beautiful bird.

-A great place to see the wildlife of the Sonoran Desert is at the Arizona Sonora Desert Museum.
+By the way, a great place to see the wildlife of the Sonoran Desert is at the Arizona Sonora Desert Museum.

 Sign UP to receive daily HOME TRACKER UPDATES - OR - Our Monthly NEWSLETTER.
 And get regular updates on the Real Estate Market and events in Tucson, AZ.